h8d13/KADEBOOT/README.md

 This is a modified version (fork) of [archinstall](https://github.com/archlinux/archinstall), originally developed by the Arch Linux team.

-Perfect for users who know they want KDE and it's dependencies (NetworkManager and Pipewire).
+## Perfect for users who know they want KDE and it's dependencies (NetworkManager, Pipewire, and SDDM).

 ## Installation